CPAP Lawsuit: Cancer and Lung Injury Claims Lawyer

 Researchers recently found that disintegrating polyurethane foam (pe pur foam) used in Philips CPAP and BIPAP machines place the user at a recognized risk for developing several adverse conditions.
-These include asthma, liver, breast, pancreatic, kidney, and possibly other types of cancer.
+These include asthma and liver, breast, pancreatic, kidney, and possibly other types of cancer.

 The possibly dangerous machines include mechanical medical ventilators.
-However, the more concerning item on the list is the Philips Respironics CPAP machines, which are used to treat sleep apnea for millions of Americans.
+However, the more concerning items on our radar are the Philips Respironics CPAP machines, which are used to treat sleep apnea for millions of Americans.

 The Philips CPAP Recall Lawsuit